Skip to main content

 // in your workspace (a dev warning fires):

 Choice fields (Select, MultiSelect, Dropdown, Ranking) take options as <Fillo.Option> children or as an options prop.
 Both compile identically; both at once throws jsx-option_prop_conflict.
-The option id is the stored answer value — permanent, like field ids.
+The option ID is the stored answer value and should not change.
+In params, there’s only one spelling: the options array is exactly what both JSX spellings compile to.

 // As children — reads best inline: